peteroupc/peteroupc.github.io/bernoulli.md

 [^72]: Pae, S., "Random number generation using a biased source", dissertation, University of Illinois at Urbana-Champaign, 2005.

 [^73]: Monahan, J..
 "Extensions of von Neumann’s method for generating random variables."
 Mathematics of Computation 33 (1979): 1065-1069.

+[^74]: Szász, O., "Generalization of S. Bernstein's Polynomials to the Infinite Interval", Journal of Research of the National Bureau of Standards 45 (1950).

 <a id=Appendix></a>
 ## Appendix